 1.2.
-Categorematic vs syncategorematic.
+Categorematic versus Syncategorematic

 According to Ishiguro, expressions like dy/dx, which appear to refer to infinitesimals, are not in fact referring, denoting, or categorematic, expressions.
-Rather, they are syncategorematic expressions, namely expressions which disappear when the logical content of the propositions in which they occur is properly clarified and made explicit.
-Writes Ishiguro:

-The word 'infinitesimal' does not designate a special kind of magnitude.
-In fact, it does not designate at all.
-[Ishiguro 1990, p.
-83]

-A few pages later, she clarifies the nature of her non-designating claim in the following terms:

-we can paraphrase the proposition with a universal proposition with an embedded existential claim. (ibid., p.
-87)
+Rather, they are syncategorematic expressions, namely, expressions that disappear when the logical content of the propositions in which they occur is properly clarified and made explicit.
+Writes Ishiguro: "The word 'infinitesimal' does not designate a special kind of magnitude.
+In fact, it does not designate at all" (Ishiguro 1990, 83).
+A few pages later, she clarifies the nature of her nondesignating claim in the following terms: "we can paraphrase the proposition with a universal proposition with an embedded existential claim" (87).